 If your mother is still here, don’t waste another opportunity to ask questions that will make her share more about her life with you.
 Asking her real questions that will help you have a better idea of who she is beyond being your mother.

 This is not just for you, it is also a gift to her.
 As they grow older and become less busy with work and raising children, many parents spend a lot of time thinking about their lives, having someone to genuinely listen to them as they ruminate their life’s experiences is priceless.

-Here are some questions you can ask, you can add or take away as you like.
+Here are some questions you can ask, you can add or take away as you like, these are just guides.

-1. One experience that has had the most profound effect on your life?
+1. Tell me one experience that has had the most profound effect on your life?

 2. What is one life lesson that took you the longest to learn?

-3. Your dreams for the future when you were younger?
+3. What were your dreams for the future when you were younger?
 How far or close to it are you?

 4. What do you think your gift to the world is and have you delivered it?